GitMirroring/gnuboot/site/faq.md

 In practise, you don't need to change any of those settings, in most cases.

-Libreboot locks the CMOS table, to ensure consistent functionality for all users.
+GNU Boot locks the CMOS table, to ensure consistent functionality for all users.
 You can use:

     nvramtool -C yourrom.rom -w somesetting=somevalue